 In addition, using the piston and rotary pumps to remove liquid from containers can allow some spillage since there is no flow control device.
 If a seal fails, the liquid can also be sprayed from the pump and onto the user and the floor.

-As a solution, the industry has developed sealed pump dispensing systems that enhance safety by eliminating spills and enables spill-free, environmentally safe transfer that prevents vapors from escaping the container.
+As a solution, the industry has developed sealed pump dispensing systems, like the Fill-Rite pump, that enhance safety by eliminating spills and enable spill-free, environmentally safe transfer that prevents vapors from escaping the container.

 These systems are made of groundable plastic and come complete with bonding and grounding wires.
 The spring actuation tap handle can be immediately closed to stop liquid flowing preventing any spills.
 The design of this sealed pump system also prevents liquid vapors from exiting the container when the pump is unused.
 These characteristics significantly reduce the chance of an ignition event.
 The combination of all these features ensures the pump meets both NFPA30-2015.18.4.4 standards and NFPA 77.